German-English Soccer Glossary

 r Stand score, standings

-r Stollen (-) stud, cleat (on shoe)
+r Stollen (-) stud, cleat (on a shoe)

 r Strafpunkt penalty point